Wolverine971/9takes/src/blog/enneagram/enneagram-types-and-career-choices.md

 	import MarqueeHorizontal from "../../lib/components/atoms/MarqueeHorizontal.svelte";
 </script>

+<p class="firstLetter">Follow your heart.</p>

+Don't follow your heart.

+Do what you are passionate about.

+Don't do what you are passionate about.

+Just do it.

-<p class="firstLetter">Choosing a career path is a big task.
-But understanding your Enneagram type helps point you in the right direction.</p>
+Choosing a career path is a big task.
+Finding a happy medium between making money and not hating your life is hard.
+This is where understanding your Enneagram type can help.

-Each Enneagram type has things that will rub them incorrectly in a job.
-Conversely, each Enneagram type pays attention to and is good at certain things that make them uniquely adept for specific careers.
-We will explore the typical careers each Enneagram type goes into and hopefully make choosing a career easier.
+Each Enneagram type has things that will rub them the wrong way in a job.
+Each type wants different things and is drawn to certain things.
+Here, we will explore what each type values and how that translates to the types of jobs in which they would thrive.

 <div
   style="display: flex;